FlowFuse/flowfuse/docs/install/local/README.md

     ```

     You will need to customise the values to match your local configuration:
-     - `auth_opt_http_host` value to match the IP address of either the docker0 interface or the external IP address of the host machine
+     - `auth_opt_http_host` value to match the IP address of either the docker0 interface or the external IP address of the machine running the Forge platform
-     - `auth_opt_http_port` if you have changed the port the forge platform is running on
+     - `auth_opt_http_port` if you have changed the port the Forge platform is running on

 3. Start the container with the following command
     ```